linode/docs/docs/guides/tools-reference/tools/how-to-use-gping/index.md

 ---
-slug: how-to-use-gping
+slug: how-to-use-gping-on-linux
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to use gping, a tool with the functionality of ping and a modern graphical command-line display."
+description: "Learn how to use gping, a Linux tool with the functionality of ping and a modern graphical command-line display."
-og_description: "Learn how to use gping, a tool with the functionality of ping and a modern graphical command-line display."
 keywords: ['gping linux','ping linux','ping linux alternatives']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-09-15
 modified_by:
   name: Nathaniel Stickman
-title: "How to Install and Use gping on Linux"
+title: "Installing and Using gping on Linux"
 h1_title: "How to Install and Use gping on Linux"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
 ---

-`gping` takes the functionality of `ping` and puts it on a graph, letting you track the response time for hosts, and even compare them side by side.
-This guide shows you how to install `gping` and get started using it on your Linux system.
+The gping tool takes the functionality of the ping tool and displays its data on a graph.
+With gping you can track the response time for hosts, and compare the data side by side.
+This guide shows you how to install gping and get started using it on your Linux system.

 ## Before You Begin